How to Keep a Mummy: Characters

 Tazuki's little sister.
 An outspoken if caring girl, she's familiar with Tazuki's interactions with the oni child, Conny, but has little patience with Conny taking her sweets.

 Media

 Manga

 How to Keep a Mummy is a Japanese manga series by Kakeru Utsugi.
 It has been serialized online via Comico since 2014.
-Futabasha has published twenty-one tankōbon volumes since February 2016.
+Futabasha has published twenty-three tankōbon volumes since February 2016.